Back to Course

 • Dissolves quickly due to its moisture content

-• Flavor: Enhances overall taste profile of baked goods
+• Flavour: Enhances overall taste profile of baked goods

 • Fermentation: Mineral content may support yeast activity in bread making